JutJ3di/SHELL/README.md

-# S.O.
+# SHELL
-Esame di sistemi operativi
+Shell a due comandi